yokawasa/OSS-CAD-Handson-TeamA/module4/deploy-app-to-k8s.md

 To be completeed.
 We have the docker image.. challege yourself and get this working in K8 or even on AKS!

 ## Manifests 'kinds' in K8s
-Pods
+- Pods
-ReplicationController - This is now going to be replaced by Deployments (Currently in Beta.
-Change apiVersion beta/v1) Service
+- ReplicationController.
+This is now going to be replaced by Deployments (Currently in Beta.
+Change apiVersion beta/v1)
+- Service

 ## example pod.yml file
 ```